The project headlines, positive and negative, as in May 2020 are:

 One Panel member is preparing a PhD and studying policing in Southwark.
 He attended all the Forums and having combed through the transcripts put together an argument that says the Police are not the right agency to tackle knife crime.
 This sounds inflammatory but being well argued is more accurately challenging to the rest of us.
 Are we ready for the consequences of this idea?

 In the autumn of 2018 a former pupil of Harris Academy Peckham [HAP] was killed when trying to intervene in a fight he bumped into.
 He lost his life.
 This tragedy coincided with Year 9 students at HAP creating a musical on a fictional knife crime story.
 Their music teacher sat on the LET’S TALK Panel and met up with the Ministry of Justice senior civil servant also on the Panel.
 When she was contacted by the Prime Minister’s office with a request to locate a bereaved family with whom the PM might meet and talk about knife crime and related issues, the two Panel members hooked up and arranged at short notice for the parents to meet privately with Theresa May.

 This extraordinary story shows what can happen when a community meets up and relationships are struck up between similarly minded active citizens.

 2019 FILM TOUR

-The range of films coming through LET’S TALK includes a musical from Harris Academy Peckham & a dance drama from local and well established dance company, Movement Factory.
+The range of LET’S TALK films, apart from video testimony by some young people, included a musical from Harris Academy Peckham & a film drama from local dance company, Movement Factory.